VisEval: A Benchmark for Data Visualization in the Era of Large Language Models: Related Work

 \subsection{Dataset for Visualization}

 Datasets serve as a fundamental pillar in the benchmark.
 However, previous NL2VIS datasets focused on narrow domains~\cite{gao2015datatone, kumar2016towards, srinivasan2021collecting}, which is not sufficient for comprehensive evaluation.
-For instance, NLV Corpus~\cite{srinivasan2021collecting} collected human annotator-written utterances for each visualization but was limited to three data tables. \revise{Recently, several works have begun to collect large databases for visualization.} \revise{The Quda dataset~\cite{fu2020quda}, which aims to advance the development of NL2VIS, comprises 14,035 user queries but lacks ground truth visualizations, further limiting its utility as a benchmark.
+For instance, NLV Corpus~\cite{srinivasan2021collecting} collected human annotator-written utterances for each visualization but was limited to three data tables. \revise{Recently, several works have begun to collect large databases for visualization.
+However, they are primarily focused on real-world dataset gathering~\cite{viznet} or designed for specific visualization tasks such as visualization question answering~\cite{kim2020answering, masry2022chartqa, methani2020plotqa}, chart summarization~\cite{kantharaj2022chart, rahman2022chartsumm}, and visualization recommendation~\cite{hu2019vizml, dibia2019data2vis}.
+These datasets lack pairs of queries and visualizations, posing challenges for NL2VIS evaluation. } \revise{The Quda dataset~\cite{fu2020quda}, which aims to advance the development of NL2VIS, comprises 14,035 user queries but lacks ground truth visualizations, further limiting its utility as a benchmark.
 Another notable work, nvBench~\cite{luo2021synthesizing},} synthesized a dataset from an NL2SQL benchmark enabling NL2VIS model training and testing.
 This benchmark comprises 25,750 pairs of natural language queries and visualization, covering 105 domains \revise{across 153 datasets}.
 Despite its extensive coverage, the dataset contains erroneous labels, along with the ambiguity of queries resulting in non-unique ground truth visualizations, which could potentially lead to inaccuracies in evaluation results~\cite{maddigan2023chat2vis1,li2024visualization}.
 We are still short of a large-scale dataset with accurately labeled ground truth to effectively benchmark LLMs.
-In this paper, we conducted a preliminary study to identify the key requirements for a benchmark dataset.
-Then we constructed a high-quality dataset that meets these requirements.
+In this paper, we conducted a preliminary study to identify the key requirements for a benchmark dataset. \revise{Then we constructed a high-quality dataset with ground truth that includes chart types, plotted data, and meta-information to meet these requirements.}